Supporting sexual assault survivors

 My name is Rebekah Cheung, I’m from Cornwall in England, and I’m in my final year for Business and Management.

-My ambition is to make university campuses safer for sexual assault survivors.
+My ambition is to support sexual assault survivors.

 I was sexually assaulted over three years ago, and ever since then, I have wanted to put something in place that would’ve helped me when I was in that initial position.

 The aftermath of sexual assault can be incredibly lonely, which is made even harder by trying to juggle university, exams, assignments, jobs etc. With this in mind, I’d like to create a safe space on campuses for those who have experienced sexual assault, to talk and help others in similar positions.

 From experience, even if you are able to see a counsellor, the lack of lived experience makes it very difficult to open up to them, whereas talking to someone in a similar situation can be incredibly powerful.